zoolanders/documentation/src/pages/essentials-for-yoothemepro/sources/conditions-and-filters.md

 ---

-## Access Conditions
+## Access Condition

-**Access Conditions**, part of the [Essentials Access Addon](../access/) workflow, work in a similar way as [Dynamic Conditions](#dynamic-conditions) do, but with support for dynamic values, multiple conditions and evaluation logic.
+**Access Conditions**, part of the [Essentials Access Addon](../access/) workflow, work in a similar way as [Dynamic Condition](#dynamic-condition) do, but with support for dynamic content, multiple rules and custom evaluation logic.
 You can opt to use them instead as per the benefits.

 {% image %}
 ![Access Conditions](/assets/ytp/sources/access-conditions.webp)